Siege of Bridgwater (1645): Siege

 Bridgwater was positioned on either side of the River Parrett, which flowed into the sea at Bridgwater Bay, nearly 10 miles away; this made it an important commercial centre.
 Despite strong support for Parliament, it had been held by the Royalists since June 1643; its governor was Sir Edmund Wyndham, previously the local MP.
 After Langport, Goring retreated through the town into Devon, leaving most of his artillery, plus a garrison of around 1,800, well-supplied with provisions and ammunition.

 The town was surrounded by a deep moat, 5.5 metres wide, connected to the sea, and thus filled at every tide.
 The main defences were on the western bank of the Parrett, including Bridgwater Castle; abandoned in the mid-16th century, its outer walls remained formidable, but were not designed to resist modern artillery.
 The defenders also constructed earthworks to the east, equipped with 40 guns, with an additional battery between the west and north gates.

 A night attack from the northern side was attempted on 14 July, but abandoned after the storm parties discovered the water in the moat was too deep for the scaling ladders to reach the walls.
 The next few days were spent building siege works, hoping to blockade the town; however, it was decided this was taking too long, and another assault was planned.

 1,200 men were selected by lot, divided into a main party of 600, and two smaller ones of 400 and 200.
 At 2:00 am on Monday 21 July, Massey's guns opened fire from the south, while the storm parties crossed the Parrett using three pontoon bridges.
 Despite heavy fire from the castle, much of it was misdirected and casualties were relatively light, with 20 dead and 100 wounded.
 The east gate was quickly seized and opened, allowing the main Parliamentarian force to enter; by midday, they had taken 600 prisoners, and the Royalists held only the western half of the town.

-Much of the eastern section caught fire, accounts varying as to who was responsible; the garrison were offered terms, which they refused.
+Much of the eastern section caught fire, accounts vary as to who was responsible; the garrison was offered terms, which they refused.
 A second assault was planned for Tuesday 22 July; by now, it was clear the defenders were in a hopeless position, and Fairfax allowed over 800 non-combatants to leave.
-They then commenced firing into the Royalist-held area of the town, which was soon ablaze; terms were agreed, and the garrison formally surrendered on Wednesday 23 July.
+They then commenced firing into the Royalist-held area of the town, which was soon ablaze; terms were agreed upon, and the garrison formally surrendered on Wednesday 23 July.